-This marvellous 1950s Tivadar Balogh midcentury modern house in Plymouth, Michigan, USA is up for sale for the very first time, has had a price drop.
+This marvellous 1950s Tivadar Balogh midcentury modern house in Plymouth, Michigan, USA,up for sale for the very first time, has had a price drop.

 An award-winning design, it picked up the Progressive Architecture prize in 1957, with the house featuring on the National Register of Historic Places since 2013.